andrewjstone/rafter/README.md

     rafter:start_cluster().

 ### Set the initial configuration of the cluster.
 Rafter clusters support reconfiguration while the system is running.
 However, they start out blank and the first entry in any log must be a configuration entry which you set at initial cluster start time.
 Note that the operation will fail with a timeout if a majority of nodes are not reachable.
+However, once those peers become reachable, the command will be replicated and the cluster will be configured.

-Since we already started them with the command above, this should succeed. ```peer1``` is arbitrary during initial config.
+Since we already started our peers with the command above, this should succeed. ```peer1``` is arbitrary during initial config.
 It will become the first leader.

 ```erlang
     %% Remote Config